knpuniversity/drupal-under-the-hood/knpu/shortcuts-use-services.md

 Here's the really key thing: the "key value store" functionality isn't some weird, core part of Drupal: it's just a service called `keystore` like any other service.
-This means that if you need to use the key value store somewhere outside of the controlller, you just need to get access to the `keyvalue` service.
+This means that if you need to use the key value store somewhere outside of the controller, you just need to get access to the `keyvalue` service.
 And that is *exactly* what I want to do inside of roar generator.